 On April 1, 2023, states will be forced to return to pre-pandemic policies and determine who is eligible for Medicaid and who is not.
 The Robert Wood Johnson Foundation estimates this has the potential to leave up to 18 million people without healthcare coverage.

-For hospitals, redetermination will lead to no-shows, failed eligibility checks, eligibility denials, and bad debt.
-On top of this, already overwhelmed revenue cycle staff will have to contend with the increased administrative burden.
+For hospitals, redetermination will lead to no-shows, failed eligibility checks, eligibility denials, reduced revenue, and bad debt.
+On top of this, already overwhelmed revenue cycle staff will have to contend with the increased administrative burden for ensuring eligibility and coverage and dealing with denials.

 Hospitals must quickly prepare to address the inevitable effects of Medicaid unwinding.
 With margins already low and many hospitals at risk for consolidation, they simply can’t afford an additional negative impact to their bottom line.